baekoor/MarioML/README.md

 –1: Enemy
 This works well for World 1-1, though later levels with different enemy types might cause issues.
 Observation Wrapper and Frame Stacking:
 The RAM reading function is wrapped in an ObservationWrapper that also stacks a sequence of recent frames (of shape (13, 16, n_stack)) to provide temporal context.
-(I wrote a custom frame stack instead of using SB3’s VecFrameStack since it didn’t work well with my environment.)

 Why Use the RAM Grid Instead of Pixels?

-Efficiency: Processing raw pixel images would require deep convolutional networks, which are computationally expensive—especially on a machine like an M1 MacBook Air.
-Cropping and downsampling didn’t sufficiently reduce the cost or improve learning.
+Efficiency: Processing raw pixel images would require deep convolutional networks, which are computationally expensive—especially.
 Focus on Game Mechanics: Using the RAM grid lets the agent learn the game’s rules and level layout directly, similar to how an experienced player might ignore visual details that are irrelevant for gameplay.
-Reward Function:
-The default reward is based on how far Mario travels, adjusted by the time taken and penalizing deaths.
+Reward Function: The default reward is based on how far Mario travels, adjusted by the time taken and penalizing deaths.
 Changing the reward function would add extra complexity.

 Training & Results
 Trained a PPO agent with SB3’s MlpPolicy (using two Dense(64) layers) and default hyperparameters, along with a linear learning rate scheduler that decreases the rate to 0 over time.
-This scheduler improved training stability.
 Each model was trained for 10 million steps, taking about 4.5 hours to complete.